SoumyadipSil/minimal-developer-portfolio/README.md

 My goal was to create a portfolio that is lightweight, fast, and easy to maintain.
 I focused on a few key principles:

-* **Simplicity:** Built with vanilla technologies to be lightweight and have zero dependencies.
-No frameworks, no build steps.
-* **Clean Design:** A minimalist, single-page layout that focuses on content without distractions.
-* **User Experience:** Includes a dark/light theme toggle that respects and saves user preference, along with other small UX details for a better browsing experience.

 ## Tech Stack